jscrambler/jscrambler/packages/jscrambler-cli/README.md

   --save-src <bool>                       Protection should save application sources (default: true) --protection-report <string>            (version 8.4 and above) Protection id for the metadata report --use-global-names-on-modules <bool>    (version 8.5 and above) Force the usage of more complex names on modules (default: false)
-  -h, --help                              output usage information
+  --generate-alias <bool>                 Generate alias for the transformations (default: true) -h, --help                              output usage information
 ```